 Founded in 1967, MCN (Museum Computer Network) has been serving the cultural heritage community for over 40 years.
 MCN is a 501(c)(3) not-for-profit corporation incorporated in the State of New York.
 MCN members represent a wide range of information professionals from hundreds of cultural sector institutions in the United States and around the world.

-MCN is managed by an Executive Director and governed by a volunteer Board of Directors, elected by MCN members.
+MCN is managed by an Executive Director and governed by a volunteer Board of Directors.

 MCN is a members-based organization for those who believe that digital technologies are transforming the way museums reach, engage and educate audiences.
 Through diverse programs, including a hands-on conference, MCN advances our members in their roles as museums’ leaders and agents of change.

 The following regular programs are produced and sponsored by MCN: